Dog Helps Adopter Reach New Heights

 Clove has become well-known among hiker dogs worldwide, thanks to a story published by The Dodo that went viral in April.
 She’s also an ambassador for rescued bully breeds who have been given a second chance at life.
 Clove is an inspiration to the world; the story of our second chance together is unique.
 Most importantly, she has shown me the power to forgive and live in the present—to let go of the past and embrace each new moment.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Patrick Regan won Ruff House Rescue in New York a 2017 Holiday Wishes award.